 - Halley House School was judged as a Good school in July 2018.

 - Evendons Primary School was judged as an Outstanding school in June 2017

 - Bellevue Place employs 305 staff across eight schools.
 Retention is strong and includes a stakeholder pension offer (in addition to LGPS & TPS) with a lower employee contribution, with just 8% of teacher and 17% of support staff not in a pension in 2019/20

 - Bellevue Place maintains schools in eight Local Authority regions, which includes Wandsworth, Windsor & Maidenhead, Islington, Brent, Hackney, Richmond on Thames, Barnet and Wokingham.

-- Bellevue Place has attracted over £38.4m of capital investment in areas of basic need for new primary school places.
+- Bellevue Place has attracted over £38.4m of capital investment in areas of basic need for new primary school places and won a Condition Improvement Fund bid of £200K in 2020/21.

 - Bellevue Place is providing an exciting model of education, using the experiences of the Independent Schools sector, combined with the efficiency of a private sector company.